Ashle3/R-Language/README.md

 # Development Environment

-{Describe the tools that you used to develop the software}
+I used VSCode to edit the code in my software, as well as Microsoft Excel, to write my CSV file, and the R language, which I downloaded onto my device from the internet.

-{Describe the programming language that you used and any libraries.}
+The programming language I used for this project is R, which is mainly used in data analysis.

 # Useful Websites